Kate Campanale

-Kate D. Campanale is an American politician from Massachusetts.
-She was a member of the Massachusetts House of Representatives from 2015-2019.
+Kate D. Campanale (born circa 1986) is an American politician from Massachusetts.
+She was a member of the Massachusetts House of Representatives from 2015–2019.
 On March 1, 2022, Campanale announced her candidacy for Lieutenant Governor of Massachusetts, losing the primary election to Leah Cole Allen.
 If she was elected, Campanale would have directly followed Karyn Polito as being the second female former State Representative from Worcester County to be elected as Lieutenant Governor.

 Early life

 Campanale was born in Worcester, Massachusetts and is the daughter of John and Debbie Campanale.
 Her older sister is Jennifer.
 Campanale grew up in Leicester, Massachusetts, and graduated from Leicester High School.

 Education

 In 2007, Campanale earned a Bachelor of Arts degree in Business Management from Sweet Briar College in Sweet Briar, Virginia.